-- Ensuring that their employees are fully aware of GH's policies, procedures, codes of practice and all other applicable aspects of the health and safety program; - 2.
-Ensuring that all their employees have a firm understanding of the Alberta Occupational Health & Safety Act, Regulation and Code; - 3.
-Operating according to the requirements of GHSD 75 Health and Safety Plan at a minimum: - 4.
-Cooperating fully with GH's Health and Safety representatives with respect to health and safety audits, incident investigations, hazard assessments and reporting requirements; and - 5.
-Maintaining a strong commitment towards health and safety in all of their work execution and operations.
+- 1. Know and apply OHS legislation. - a) Promote health and safety awareness; - Ensuring that their employees are fully aware of Division policies, procedures, codes of practice and all other applicable aspects of the health and safety program; - c) Operating according to the requirements of the Division Health and Safety Plan at a minimum; - d) Ensuring that all their employees have a firm understanding of the Alberta Occupational Health & Safety Act, Regulation and Code. - 2.
+Actively participate in the Division health and safety program. - a) Cooperating fully with Division Health and Safety representatives with respect to health and safety audits, incident investigations, hazard assessments and reporting requirements; - b) Refusing unsafe work. - 3.
+Support Division Health and Safety program. - a) Maintaining a strong commitment towards health and safety in all of their work execution and operations.

-1.2.8 Health and Safety Officer/ Coordinator Responsibilities
+1.2.8 Occupational Health and Safety Officer/Coordinator Responsibilities